Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** Someone who provides guidance or advice.
 **Sentence:** The farmer consulted an advisor about improving soil health.
 **Conversation:**
-A – Have you asked anyone for advice about the harvest?
+A – Have you asked anyone for advice about the harvest
 B – Yes, I spoke to an advisor from the agricultural department.

 ---